If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 3 Record the decision

-Record the response decision for te tamaiti in the pathway rationale template.
+Record the response decision for te tamaiti or rangatahi in the pathway rationale template.
 Our written analysis of the combined information recorded in the Pathway Rationale casenote will consider the impact on te tamaiti or rangatahi of previous individual events alongside patterns of behaviour, concern and impacts of cumulative harm.
 It will also consider who the notifier was, the impact of our previous involvement and how best to support and engage with te tamaiti or rangatahi and their whānau or family.

 We ensure we have a clearly articulated rationale that includes our key sources of information and use of the decision response tool.